kukuu/games/algorithms/AXIOSvFETCH.md

 1. Handing error with fetch api.

-2.Getting api response in 2 steps.
+2. Getting api response in 2 steps.

 3. No timeout functionality available.